 Located next to the famous Temple Bar area, there’s a plethora of pubs, bars and restaurants to get stuck into when you’ve finished exploring Trinity College.
-Whether it’s classic Irish meals or far-flung dishes from Nepal or Japan, there’s a cuisine for everyone.
-And if you want to hear a bit of trad music then just walk closely past any pub and listen out (the later in the evening the better!).
+Here are some guides to nip into:

 FAQs about visiting Trinity College in Dublin

 We’ve had a lot of questions over the years asking about everything from ‘Can you visit Trinity College Library Dublin?’ to ‘Is it hard to get into Trinity College Dublin?’.

 In the section below, we’ve popped in the most FAQs that we’ve received.
 If you have a question that we haven’t tackled, ask away in the comments section below.

 Yes.
 You can walk around the grounds of the college.
 You can also visit the Long Room in the Old Library as part of the Trinity College Tour.

 If by the Trinity College tour you mean the Book of Kells tour, then yes, the Trinity College tour is well worth doing, as it’s packed with info.